olgarozhdestvina/Computer-Architecture-and-Technology-Convergence-Assignment/README.md

 This repository contains:
  * a shell script that automates execution of some Linux commands and outputs the result into a text file
  * a shell script program that behaves like an Irish person offering a cup of tea
- * a word document with answers to binary arithmetic and Linux questions, and description of Limux commands that were used in the shell script.
+ * a word document with answers to binary arithmetic and Linux questions, and description of Linux commands that were used in the shell script.

 *Submitted by:* Olga Rozhdestvina (Student No: G00387844)